-Select multiple images by mousing over them and clicking the top right box.
+Select multiple images by gliding your mouse over them and clicking the top right box.
 Once you have several selected, right click on one and choose Slideshow.
 Your selected photos will silently cycle in full-screen mode.

 If you want to add music, titles, writing or anything else, read the video editing features further on.